Locally Differentially Private Analysis of Graph Statistics: Experiments

 \section{Experiments}

-Based on our theoretical results in Section~\ref{sec:algorithms}, we would like to pose the following questions: \begin{itemize} \item For triangle counts, how much does the two-rounds interaction help over a single round in practice? \item What is the privacy-utility trade-off for subgraph counts in the local model? \end{itemize} We conducted experiments to answer to these questions.
+Based on our theoretical results in Section~\ref{sec:algorithms}, we would like to pose the following questions: \begin{itemize} \item For triangle counts, how much does the two-rounds interaction help over a single round in practice? \item What is the privacy-utility trade-off of our LDP algorithms (i.e., how beneficial are our LDP algorithms)? \end{itemize} We conducted experiments to answer to these questions.